STANDARDIZED NATIONAL MAH JONGG TOURNAMENT RULES

 3. THE GAME BEGINS: Each player rotates roll of dice and breaking of wall, starting with player who rolls highest number - who is then designated as EAST.
 (VARIATION: A Player may be pre-designated as "EAST" [or "PLAYER- A," or "PIVOT" who then starts the game as EAST], and must roll the dice to arbitrarily break the wall.)

-A. In the event of only 3 players at a tournament-game-table, on the fourth (4th)-and-last-game in the round, each player at the table will roll the dice once again to determine who is EAST for the last game.
-Reminder: East has an advantage of having a 14th tile.
+A. In the event of only 3 players Reminder: East has an advantage of having a 14th tile.

 B. The game does NOT BEGIN UNTIL EAST THROWS THE FIRST TILE.
-If another player throws a tile before East discards the 14th tile, the other player returns the tile to their rack and is not penalized.
+If another player throws a tile before East discards the 14th tile, the other player may return that discarded tile to their rack, and is not penalized.

 4. VERIFYING SCORES: "A" (EAST) will verify "C’s” (WEST) scores and initial their official computer score card (or score sheet), and vice-versa.
 "B" (NORTH) will verify "D’s” (SOUTH) scores and initial the official computer score card (or score sheet), and vice-versa.
 The scorekeeper will not accept any unverified scorecards or score sheets.
 VARIATION: In games/tournaments where there is a designated EAST-SCOREKEEPER, then all game-scores will be verified by EAST.